day in Barcelona

 Now, perhaps there’s time to visit the museum here: Barcelona History Museum (MUHBA)

 Barcelona is a Veganhaven, no doubt!
-The first time we were there, I actually couldn’t decide where to eat because there were so many options.
+On the first visit, I actually couldn’t decide where to eat because there were so many options.
 When we hopped off the airport bus at Universitat, we found that this area has a range of vegan restaurants.
 In the end, we decided to go to the first one we saw, right near the bus stop.

 Veggie Garden